microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/challenge03.md

 - React/Redux - For the front end application

 ## Challenges
-- Deploy an Eventhub
+- Deploy an Event Hub instance
-- Update the Azure Function to read from FHIR server and drop to Eventhub
+- Update the Azure Functions to read from FHIR server and drop to Eventhub
-- Deploy a new Azure Function that is triggered by Event Hub and pushes data to Azure CosmosDB
+- Deploy new Azure Functions that is triggered by Event Hub and pushes data to Azure CosmosDB
 - (Optional) Deploy Azure Streaming Analytics to ingest data from Azure Event Hub (intead of Azure Functions) and pushes data to Azure Cosmos DB

 ## Success Criteria